reinhart1010/nix/docs/en/common/ansible.md

 # ansible

 Manage groups of computers remotely over SSH. (use the `/etc/ansible/hosts` file to add new groups/hosts).
-Some subcommands such as `ansible galaxy` have their own usage documentation.
+Some subcommands such as `galaxy` have their own usage documentation.
 More information: <https://www.ansible.com/>.

 - List hosts belonging to a group: